 You can require an email to leave comments or you can have a checkbox that adds commenters to the newsletter (scroll down – that’s what we have).
-To convert more people in this section, hold a comment contest.
+To convert more people from this section, hold a comment contest.
 For example, I recently entered a pitch contest for a freelance writing website and the pitches had to be posted as comments.

 You may not have an email list yet, but if you have a social media following, convert some of them.
-Create a Facebook offer, launch a Twitter campaign, publish a link to gated content on LinkedIn or create a hyperlinked end card for your YouTube videos.
+Create a Facebook offer, launch a Twitter campaign, publish a link to gated content on LinkedIn, or create a hyperlinked end card for your YouTube videos.

 5. Include the subscribe link in your email signature.

 You send a lot of emails every day, and each one is another opportunity to snag a new subscriber.
 Ask your employees to do the same.

 6. Direct mail to subscribe or update their information.